Introducing The H&R Block Budget Challenge

 During the 2014-2015 school year, H&R Block Dollars & Sense is focusing on budgeting, a skill that is frequently learned after costly mistakes.
-A recent study by H&R Block Dollars & Sense found that 57% of teens make purchases using their own money but only 17% maintain a budget.
+A study by H&R Block Dollars & Sense found that 57% of teens make purchases using their own money but only 17% maintain a budget.
 The H&R Block Budget Challenge is like a road test for financial management.
 Players learn how to time their student and auto loan payments, the consequences of being late on rent, how to stay under their credit limit and more, all through a 9-week online simulation.

 “America’s teenagers need to learn and practice budgeting skills now so they can manage their personal finances later.
 The H&R Block Budget Challenge is unique because it allows students to learn by doing.
 But unlike the real world, all they have to lose is points – not their credit or hard-earned money,” said Bill Cobb, president and chief executive officer of H&R Block.

 Over the course of the H&R Block Budget Challenge, launching in September 2014, H&R Block Dollars & Sense will give away $3 million in scholarships and classroom grants.
 The 20 top-scoring students in each simulation will be awarded a $20,000 scholarship to help pay for higher education costs – resulting in 120 scholarships total.
 The top five classrooms in each simulation can win up to $5,000 in grants.
 At the end of the 2014-2015 school year, the highest scoring student will receive a $100,000 scholarship in addition to the $20,000 they’ve already won.